 Got a cool ski trip to Colorado or Utah planned?
 Don’t wait until you get there to think about building up your leg muscles.
 The stronger your quads and calves are, the more endurance you’ll have on the mountain… and the more runs you’ll be able to get in each day.

-I hope this post got you pumped to try skiing for the first time or to get back into it if it’s been a while!
+I hope this gets you pumped to try skiing for the first time or to get back into it if it’s been a while!
 As someone who started skiing at age 31, I can tell you that it’s never too late to start.

-Do you have any additional beginner ski tips or questions?
+Do you have any additional beginner skier tips or questions?
 Leave a comment below!